 Crypto Card Regulation in Bangladesh

-No crypto exchange operates legally in Bangladesh.
-Binance, OKX, and other major exchanges have no local presence.
-P2P trading occurs primarily through Telegram groups and informal networks, carrying significant prosecution risk.
+No exchange operates legally in Bangladesh.
+Binance, OKX, Bybit, and other major exchanges have no local presence or Bangladeshi entity.
+P2P trading occurs through Telegram groups and informal networks, carrying significant prosecution risk.
+The BFIU has developed monitoring capabilities to detect crypto-related bank transactions, flagging unusual international transfers and mobile money patterns.

 Bangladesh has not signaled any intent to legalize cryptocurrency.
 The regulatory stance has tightened, not loosened, since 2024.
-Using crypto cards from within Bangladesh carries real legal risk.
+The comparison with India (which taxed rather than banned crypto in 2022) and Indonesia (which created a licensing framework) highlights Bangladesh's outlier position in South Asia.

 Tax Treatment of Card Rewards in Bangladesh

 Bangladesh has no specific cryptocurrency tax framework.
-Since crypto transactions are illegal, the NBR (National Board of Revenue, Jatio Rajaswa Board, জাতীয় রাজস্ব বোর্ড) has not issued dedicated guidance.
-However, if crypto gains were reported, they would likely fall under existing tax categories.
+Since crypto transactions are prohibited, the National Board of Revenue (NBR, Jatio Rajaswa Board, জাতীয় রাজস্ব বোর্ড) has not issued dedicated guidance.
+However, if crypto gains were to be reported, they would fall under existing tax categories.

 How to Apply from Bangladesh

-Bangladeshi crypto card applications would require a Jatio Porichoy Potro (জাতীয় পরিচয়পত্র, National Identity Card/NID), the mandatory biometric smart card issued by the Bangladesh Election Commission to all citizens over 16.
+Crypto card applications require a Jatio Porichoy Potro (জাতীয় পরিচয়পত্র, National Identity Card/NID), the mandatory biometric smart card issued by the Bangladesh Election Commission to all citizens over 16.
 The NID number (17 digits) is the primary national identifier.
 Since 2016, all NID cards are biometric smart cards with fingerprints and iris data.
+Bangladesh's NID system is one of the most comprehensive biometric databases in South Asia (110+ million registered).

 Spending Tips for Bangladesh